-Littleton Conservation Trust Trustee Rick Findlay is recruiting a volunteer work group to control the spread of invasive plant species.
+Littleton Conservation Trust Trustees Rick Findlay and Andrew Sammarco are recruiting a volunteer work group to control the spread of invasive plant species.

 Our current top priority is stopping the spread of Garlic Mustard, one of the most destructive invasive plant species in the state.
 Introduced from Europe, garlic mustard is self-fertile and is very difficult to eradicate once it is established in an area.
 It spreads rapidly and, unfortunately, displaces native or other desired plants in a relatively short period of time.
 Each plant can produce thousands of seeds which spread by wildlife, humans, water, or other means.
 Most Garlic Mustard infestations can be removed by simply pulling the shallow rooted plant out of the ground and placing it in trash bags for disposal.

-Please help us to establish invasive plant awareness throughout the Town.
+Please help us to establish invasive plant awareness throughout Littleton.
 Tell your friends and neighbors about this project!

 With your HELP, we can defeat this menace.

 For more information on Garlic Mustard, check out these Youtube videos: